DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teaching-degree-apprenticeships.md

 external_content:
     - content/train-to-be-a-teacher/promos/find-your-undergraduate-course
 navigation: 20.20
-navigation_title: If you want to do a teaching apprenticeships
+navigation_title: If you want to do a teaching apprenticeship
-navigation_description: A teacher degree apprenticeship (TDA)) lets you work at a school and earn a salary while getting a degree and qualified teacher status (QTS).
+navigation_description: A teacher degree apprenticeship (TDA) lets you work at a school and earn a salary while getting a degree and qualified teacher status (QTS).
 talk_to_us: false
 ---
 If you do not already have an undergraduate degree, you may be eligible to do a teacher degree apprenticeship (TDA), a new route to become a qualified teacher.